-To pass the final Bachelor's exam a student must have passed the first-year Bachelor's exam and must have obtained at least a grade five-and-a-half (5.5), before rounding, on a scale from 0.0 to 10.0, or a pass or an exemption for all educational units within the study programme of the final Bachelor's exam.
-In addition, a student must have a valid registration for the applicable study programme.
+To pass the final Bachelor's exam a student must have passed the first-year Bachelor's exam and must have obtained at least a grade five-and-a-half (5.5), before rounding, on a scale from 0.0 to 10.0, or a pass or an exemption for all educational units within the study programme of the final Bachelor's exam as outlined in Chapter 16.
+In addition, a student must have a valid registration for the applicable study programme for the academic year in which the student graduates.